Last Updated on

 - Make sure you read the conference page thoroughly as there are often different types of presentations for each of the conferences apart from educational exhibits and scientific papers.

-Also, check out this awesome guide for making physical posters for conferences.
+- Guide for making physical posters for conferences.

 Do these presentations amount to publication?